-Kentucky Speedway is a modern 1.5 mile speedway at Sparta, Kentucky, which has seen more than its fair share of controversy during its short life, but is now settling into its second decade under Speedway Motorsports ownership.
+Kentucky Speedway is a modern 1.5 mile speedway at Sparta, Kentucky, which has seen more than its fair share of controversy during its short life and is currently without any scheduled racing activity.

 In January 1998, a consortium comprising comprised of Jerry Carroll (Carroll Properties), Dick Duchossois (Chamberlain Industries), Richard Farmer (Cintas Corp.), John Lindahl (State Industries) and Outback Steakhouse, Inc announced plans for a 66,089-capacity speedway costing $158 million.

 A special ceremony in July saw ground breaking begin on the biggest excavation project in Kentucky history, requiring some 7.2 million cubic yards of earth to be moved.
 The facility was constructed with 48,000 cubic yards of concrete, the equivalent of a 50-storey building.

 As construction continued, the speedway announced deals to host the ARCA stock car series as its opening event in 2000, followed quickly by the Indy Racing League.
 In November 1999, it was announced that it would also hold a NASCAR Craftsman Truck Series event during 2000.

 As the circuit was nearing completion, it was decided to resurface the track because of bumps which has emerged as the surface weathered through the winter.

 By summer 2000, the circuit was ready and opened on June 16 with a NASCAR regional race, Billy Bigley, Jr., emerging as the first race winner in the track's history.
 One day later, the speedway held its first major series, the Craftsman Truck Series, which was won by Greg Biffle.
 In August of the same year, Buddy Lazier won the inaugural IndyCar Series race.